 - training in how to get about independently

-- help and advice concerning health, education, rehabilitation and employment issues
+- help and advice about health, education, rehabilitation and employment issues

 - equipment and alterations in your home